Deer Creek Irrigation Modernization

 Deer Creek flows for 75 miles from the snowfields of Mount Lassen to its confluence with the Sacramento River.
 Its middle section flows through a rugged canyon in the foothills of the Sierra Nevada and has reliable cold, clear, year-round flows that provide excellent habitat for Central Valley Spring-run Chinook salmon, a federally endangered species.
 But the lowest 11 miles of the creek flow across the Central Valley floor, where low streamflow and resulting warm conditions in the late spring and early fall can prevent fish from reaching the upstream habitat.
 These conditions are exacerbated by two large irrigation diversions.

-Converting the ditch network to a closed pipe system can reduce existing diversion by about 9.9 cfs (19.6 acre-feet/day).
-Assuming 60% of this amount could be dedicated to instream flow – over a 180-day irrigation season (May-Oct) this would save 2,117 acre-feet/year.
+Converting the ditch network to a closed pipe system will reduce existing diversion by about 9.9 cfs (19.6 acre-feet/day).
+Assuming 60% of this amount could be dedicated to instream flow – over a 180-day irrigation season (May-Oct), this would save 2,117 acre-feet/year.

 ** This resource has been reviewed and found to meet the BEF Flow Program Certification Criteria for Evaluating Proposals to Secure Environmental Flows by the National Fish and Wildlife Foundation.